mpatfield/homebridge-easy-mqtt/README.md

 [@arachnetech](https://github.com/arachnetech) for the fantastic [homebridge-mqttthing](https://github.com/arachnetech/homebridge-mqttthing) plugin which serves as the main inspiration for this project

 And to the amazing creators/contributors of [Homebridge](https://homebridge.io) who made this plugin possible!
-And to the amazing creators/contributors of [Homebridge](https://homebridge.io) who made this plugin possible!